PMambro/AWS-RDS-Start-Stop-Routine/README.md

 ## Deployment Steps
 1. **Create the IAM Role**:
-   In AWS console, create a new Lambda Function with the following configurations:
+   In AWS console, create a IAM role with the custom policy in [[Policy.JSON]]
-   -

 2. **Install Dependencies**:
    ```bash